orionrobots/orionrobots.github.io/content/2010/01/2010-01-19-the-lego-rcx-inside-and-out.md

 Virtual Box is freely downloadable at [Virtualbox.org](http://www.virtualbox.org/).
 You will just need a version of Windows – I recommend 98 (which dates the RCX!) as there are no patches needed for the Mindstorms software.
 Just make sure you use the Windows 98 VM only for Mindstorms and do not go on the net with Windows 98.

 In Windows 7, with the more expensive editions (which you can purchase through an Anytime upgrade), you get a version of Virtual PC, with an older version of Windows running in it, for just this kind of compatibility problem.
 However that is XP, and the compatibility patches that Lego were hosting have long since been removed.

 Unfortunately, Lego do not support the consumer RCX so much any more, and the downloads have now also gone from their education site.

-For a simpler route in terms of drivers and so on, you may find [NQC](http://bricxcc.sourceforge.net/nqc/) and [Brickx Command Centre](http://bricxcc.sourceforge.net/) easier, although programming them takes more work and patience
+For a simpler route in terms of drivers and so on, you may find [NQC](http://bricxcc.sourceforge.net/nqc/) and [Brickx Command Centre](http://bricxcc.sourceforge.net/) easier, although programming them takes more work and patience.
-.

 ## More RCX, Mindstorms and Lego Information